samuelhbne/server-xray/README.md

 ...
 ```

-### 3. Running a Vless+TLS+gRPC server with Nginx in front of, with existing TLS cert
+### 3. Running a Vless+TCP+TLS+gRPC server with Nginx in front of, with existing TLS cert

 The following command will:

 1. Assume to read TLS cert from /home/ubuntu/cert/mydomain.duckdns.org/fullchain.cer
 2. Assume to read private key from  /home/ubuntu/cert/mydomain.duckdns.org/mydomain.duckdns.org.key
 3. Assume mydomain.duckdns.org has been resolved to the current server
-4. Run Xray in Vless+TLS+gRPC mode on port 65443 with the given cert
+4. Run Xray in Vless+TCP+TLS+gRPC mode on port 65443 with the given cert
 5. Run nginx on port 443 as a front to protect gRPC backend from detection
 6. Only port 443 will be available for access from internet